Doctor Rank

 If your firm name is "Smith & Associates" on your website but "Smith and Associates Law Firm" on Google, ChatGPT may not connect them.
 This fragmentation weakens your authority.

-Research shows that roughly 21% of consumers now use ChatGPT when researching lawyers.
-Meanwhile, about 60% of Google searches end without a click because users get their answer from AI summaries.
-You could be the best lawyer in your city with the top Google ranking, but if AI does not know you exist, you are invisible to a significant and growing portion of potential clients.
+More people now ask AI to recommend a lawyer before they ever scroll through Google, and a growing share of searches end right inside an AI answer with no click to anyone.
+You could be the best lawyer in your city with the top Google ranking, but if AI does not know you exist, you are invisible to a growing share of the people looking for you.

 How to Get Your Law Firm Visible in ChatGPT Results